hseeberger/constructr/README.md

      └───────────────────┘
 ```

 If something goes wrong, e.g. a timeout (after configurable retries are exhausted) when interacting with the coordination service, ConstructR by default terminates its `ActorSystem`.
-This can be changed by providing a custom `SupervisorStrategy` to the manually started `Constructr` actor (see below), but be sure you know what you are doing.
+At least for constructr-akka this can be changed by providing a custom `SupervisorStrategy` to the manually started `Constructr` actor, but be sure you know what you are doing.

 ## ConstructR for Akka